Monoidal Bousfield Localizations and Algebras over Operads: Bousfield Localization and Commutative Monoids

 With this lemma in hand, we are ready to prove the main result of this section, regarding preservation of the commutative monoid axiom by Bousfield localization.

-\begin{theorem} Assume $\M$ is a tractable monoidal model category satisfying the strong commutative monoid axiom.
+\begin{theorem} Assume $\M$ is a cofibrantly generated monoidal model category satisfying the strong commutative monoid axiom and with domains of the generating cofibrations cofibrant.
 Suppose that $L_\C(\M)$ is a monoidal Bousfield localization with generating trivial cofibrations $J_\C$.
 If $\Sym^n(f)$ is a $\C$-local equivalence for all $n \in \N$ and for all $f \in J_\C$, then $L_\C(\M)$ satisfies the strong commutative monoid axiom. \end{theorem}